-The 'available buoyancy' provides a simple scaling that approximates the rate at which a density instability may grow from a cold, dense fluid layer.
-Although the growth rates for several thermal structures have already been determined (e.g. Conrad & Molnar 1997; Houseman & Molnar 1997; Molnar et al. 1998), they are necessarily complicated by the details of the temperature dependence of viscosity and non-Newtonian viscosity and the functional dependence of temperature on depth within the layer.
-The advantage of the 'available buoyancy' scaling is that it enables all of these 'complications' to be included in a single scaling, so that an approximate determination of the growth rate can easily be calculated for a given temperature and viscosity structure.
+The "available buoyancy" provides a simple scaling that approximates the rate at which a density instability may grow from a cold, dense fluid layer.
+Although the growth rates for several thermal structures have already been determined [e.g., Conrad and Molnar, 1997; Houseman and Molnar, 1997; Molnar, Houseman, and Conrad, 1998], they are necessarily complicated by the details of the temperature dependence of viscosity, non-Newtonian viscosity, and the functional dependence of temperature on depth within the layer.
+The advantage of the "available buoyancy" scaling is that it enables all of these "complications" to be included in a single scaling, so that an approximate determination of the growth rate can easily be calculated for a given temperature and viscosity structure.
 By comparing this growth rate to the slowing effects of thermal diffusion, we can assess whether a given thermal structure is convectively unstable.

 Thus far, we have examined only unstable density structures that are generated by the thermal contraction of fluids at cold temperatures.
-For the deep mantle lithosphere beneath continents, an unstable density structure created by temperature may be stabilized by the addition of basalt-depleted, lowdensity peridotites (Jordan 1978, 1981, 1988).
-This structure, proposed to account for the observed stability of deep continental roots over billions of years, has been termed by Jordan (1978) the 'continental tectosphere'.
-Although our definition of the 'available buoyancy' does not take chemical density differences into account, this should be relatively easy to do.
-Qualitatively, the addition of low-density material to a thermal structure should decrease the total 'available buoyancy' and thus slow growth.
-Care must be exercised, however, when determining the convective stability of density structures that are partially generated by chemical differences, because only temperature-induced density variations are subject to smoothing by thermal diffusion.
-In the tectosphere, however, the compositional variations in density are not themselves unstable, so the stability analysis derived here should apply, if the appropriate 'available buoyancy' can be estimated.
+For the deep mantle lithosphere beneath continents, an unstable density structure created by temperature may be stabilized by the addition of basalt-depleted, low-density peridotites [Jordan, 1978; Jordan, 1981; Jordan, 1988].
+This structure, proposed to account for the observed stability of deep continental roots over billions of years, has been termed by Jordan [1978] the "continental tectosphere."
+Although our definition of the "available buoyancy" does not take chemical density differences into account, this should be relatively easy to do.
+Qualitatively, the addition of low-density material to a thermal structure should decrease the total "available buoyancy," and thus slow growth.
+Care must be used, however, when determining the convective stability of density structures that are partially generated by chemical differences because only temperature-induced density variations are subject to smoothing by thermal diffusion.
+In the tectosphere, however, the compositional variations in density are not themselves unstable, so the stability analysis derived here should apply, if the appropriate "available buoyancy" can be estimated.

-Because continental lithosphere is thought be stable, at least on timescales of billions of years, some disrupting event must occur for it to begin to become unstable.
+Because continental lithosphere is thought be stable, at least on time scales of billions of years, some disrupting event must occur for it to begin to become unstable.
 We have shown that the lithosphere can move from a condition of convective stability to one of instability through the mechanical thickening of its mantle component.
 Because the degree of instability is proportional to the cube of the mantle lithosphere's thickness, significant thickening can lead to instability, both by increasing the amount of negatively buoyant material in a given vertical column, and by decreasing the effects of thermal diffusion.
-In addition, if lithospheric material behaves as a non-Newtonian fluid, large-amplitude perturbations generated in conjunction with a thickening process, and weakening due to horizontal straining can generate even more rapid convective removal after a thickening event.
-We estimate that 10 Myr after mechanical thickening, it is possible that convective erosion could result in a mantle lithosphere that is only 60 per cent as thick as it was before the thickening event.
+In addition, if lithospheric material behaves as a non-Newtonian fluid, large-amplitude perturbations generated in conjunction with a thickening process, and weakening due to horizontal straining, can generate even more rapid convective removal after a thickening event.
+We estimate that 10 million years after mechanical thickening, it is possible that convective erosion could result in a mantle lithosphere that is only 60% as thick as it was before the thickening event.
 A smaller fraction of lithosphere is removed if the amplitude of perturbations does not increase significantly as the layer thickens.